Boomack Client CLI

 If a non-option argument exists, its value is used as the content to display;

-Otherwise, the content is read from STDIN as if -f -
+Otherwise, the content is read from STDIN as if -f - was used.

-it is used as URL and the resource from the URL is displayed - if it is a valid data URL
+- if it starts with http://orhttps://it is used as URL and the resource from the URL is displayed

-, its content is displayed - if it is a valid file path and the file exists, the content of the file is displayed
+- if it is a valid file path and the file exists, the content of the file is displayed

 - if a file path or an URL is given, the filename is used to detect the MIME type